Yashkothari9/hospitalManagement/README.md

 # Hospital Management System

 This is a Hospital Management System implemented using Java Spring Boot.
-It provides a web application for hospital staff to manage patients, including user authentication and various patient-related operations via REST APIs.
+It provides a web application for hospital staff to manage patients, including staff login and signup and various patient-related operations via REST APIs.

 ## Table of Contents